saibighnesh/SEO-Assistant-Chrome-Extension/README.md

    - After loading the extension, you should see the SEO Assistant icon in your Chrome toolbar.
    - Click on the icon to ensure it opens the popup as expected.

-### Troubleshooting

-- **Extension not visible in toolbar**: If you don't see the SEO Assistant icon, click on the Extensions icon (puzzle piece) in the toolbar and make sure that SEO Assistant is pinned.
-- **Loading error**: If you receive any errors during the installation, check the console for specific messages.
-Ensure that all files are present in the repository and that there are no naming discrepancies.

 For further assistance, you can always raise an issue in the [GitHub repository](https://github.com/saibighnesh/seo-assistant-chrome-extension/issues).